8 Tips for Visiting Baja, Mexico

 Popular two-story palapas in San Felipe, Baja California

-BYOT (Bring Your Own Toilet and Toilet Paper)
+BYOTP (Bring Your Own Toilet Paper)

 Digging catholes isn’t a great idea in Baja.
 The ground can be extremely hard and it simply doesn’t have proper conditions for things to naturally decompose.
+Although this is a technique that works out in some other remote areas, it’s not so great in Baja.

 Some of the many art scenes you can find in Baja California